tikv/rfcs/text/0083-rawkv-change-data-capture.md

 - Data transmission on network:
   - **Network latency** cross cities would be `30` milliseconds or even more.
 But as we are using the high-performance [gRPC] as underlying implementation of networking, and writing to downstream by batch, we don't concern with network latency now.
 - **TiKV-CDC** internal:
-  - **Sorter** would be the bottleneck, as it 1) process data from all regions, 2) holds too many data if **resolved-ts** or downstream is blocked, 3) sorts data in disks when data is too big to fit in memory.
+  - **Sorter** would be the bottleneck, as it 1) process data from all regions, 2) holds too much data if **resolved-ts** or downstream is blocked, 3) sorts data in disks when data is too big to fit in memory.
   - This issue will be even more severe on initial replication.
 In this scenario **Sorer** must hold all existing data from starting point of replication task to current before send to downstream.
   - To address this issue, we provide an alternative: using [TiKV-BR] to complete the initial replication.
 [TiKV-BR] backup and restore data fully utilizing power of the whole TiKV cluster, and don't need the sorting, so is much more efficient.